 Due to the way that the real estate market works, it is often a lot faster to buy an existing property than it is to go through the process of building your own.
 Indeed, a custom build can take anything from 6 months plus.

-This means that once you have sold your current home, you will need to find alternative housing arrangements until your custom build is ready.
+Once you have sold your current home, you will need to find alternative housing arrangements until your custom build is ready.
 This can incur additional costs.

 Additionally, some homeowners choose to take an offer on their house, without having bought a new one.
 Something that means they would end up in much the same situation as those building their home.
 Yet with less of a guarantee that they would have a perfect home for their needs at the end of the rental period.